 Liquidity

 Liquidity management describes a company’s ability to generate cash whenever it needs to meet its short-term obligations.
-Effective liquidity management means that a company can manage its significant sources of liquidity efficiently.
-Although these sources of liquidity tend to vary from one company to another, they include primary and secondary sources of liquidity.
+Sources of liquidity vary from one company to another but can be generally classified as either primary or secondary sources.

 Primary Sources of Liquidity